-- a) Prepared the internal audit plan for the year, which is reviewed and approved annually by the ARMC and updated where necessary by the ARMC; - b) Carried out all internal audit activities in accordance with the internal audit plan and adopts the Standards and Principles outlined in the International Professional Practices Framework (IPPF) of The Institute of Internal Auditors; - c) Prepared the internal audit programme based on the internal audit plan, for each activity or process to be audited; - d) Discussed with auditees, process owners and Management on the results of the audit for each activity or process, root cause analysis will be assessed prior any recommendations in order to mitigate the identified risk or control work flow improvements; - e) Reported to the ARMC on a regular basis, the results from the internal audit and governance issues identified together with Management's response and action plans; and - f) Followed up on all the action plans agreed from the previous internal audit reports to ensure that all matters arising are adequate addressed by the Management.
+- a) Prepared the internal audit plan for the year, which is reviewed and approved annually by the ARMC and updated where necessary, by the ARMC; - b) Carried out all internal audit activities in accordance with the internal audit plan and adopted the Standards and Principles outlined in the International Professional Practices Framework (IPPF) of The Institute of Internal Auditors; - c) Prepared the internal audit programme based on the internal audit plan for each activity or process to be audited; - d) Discussed with auditees, process owners and Management on the results of the audit for each activity or process, root cause analysis will be assessed prior any recommendations in order to mitigate the identified risk or control work flow improvements; - e) Reported to the ARMC on a regular basis are the results from internal audits and identified governance issues, along with Management's response and action plans; and - f) Followed up on all the action plans agreed upon in the previous internal audit reports to ensure that all arising matters are adequately addressed by Management.

-In the year, the internal auditors undertaken review on Group's operations for the front office collection system to ensure existing internal control, risk management and corporate governance are in place and functioning as intended.
+During the year, the internal auditors undertook the review of the Group's operations for the Purchase and Payment System to ensure that the existing internal control, risk management and corporate governance are in place and functioning as intended.

-The findings arising from the above reviews have been reported to the management for their response and subsequently for the ARMC deliberation.
-Where weaknesses were identified, recommended procedures have been or are being put in place to strengthen controls.
-The internal control system will continue to be reviewed, added on or updated in line with the changes in the Group's operating environment.
+The findings from the above reviews have been reported to the management for their response and subsequently deliberated by the ARMC.
+Where weaknesses were identified, recommended procedures have been implemented or are in the process of being put in place to strengthen controls.

+The internal control system will continue to be reviewed, added to, or updated in line with changes in the Group's operating environment.